jongeunk0613/book-study/TypeScript - Documentation/4_More_on_Functions_pt4.md

 > `object` is not `Object`. **Always** use `object`!
 <br/>

-In JavaScript function values are objects:
+In JavaScript, function values are objects:
 - they have properties
 - have `Object.prototype` in their prototype chain
 - are `instanceOf Object`